How does Website Virus Scan Protect Your Website?

 Website Virus Scanner: Website security is any action taken to prevent website data from getting exposed to cybercriminals or to prevent websites from getting exploited.
 Websites are prone to malware attacks as malware can very easily get into a system and lead to serious damage.
 Here damage refers to losing confidential business data, credit and debit card details, login names and passwords and other such sensitive details.

 A virus is one common type of malware that can automatically generate and install a copy of itself on a computer’s files, besides spreading itself from one computer to another computer.
 Viruses also infect websites in several ways with each one requiring the hacker to obtain access to the Web server in some way or another.
-This has now become very common and the hacker doesn’t really have to anything manually in order to accomplish this.
+This has now become very common and the hacker doesn’t have to do anything manually to accomplish this.

 Hackers begin by tricking an online business owner to download a virus to their personal computer.
 After the virus gets on the computer, it starts logging all of the keystrokes that get typed on the keyboard.
 For instance, when the victim logs into his/her web hosting account, their password gets cataloged into a database automatically and the account is thus hacked.
-This is how a virus can basically affect your computer.
-This is the reason why is it always essential to run a website virus scan on a regular basis.
+This is how a virus can affect your computer.
+This is the reason why is it always essential to run a website virus scan regularly.

 Spreading of a Website Virus